ywamsendai/ywamsendai-docs/docs/dts/apply.md

 ## The Application Process

-* At any time in this process, feel free to connect with us via [Discord](../community/communication.md), introduce yourself, and ask us any questions.
+At any time in this process, feel free to connect with us via [Discord](../community/communication.md), introduce yourself, and ask us any questions.
 You can also send us an email at [students@ywamsendai.org](mailto:students@ywamsendai.org)

 * First, fill out the **[DTS student application form](https://www.ywamsendai.org/en/dtsapp/)**!
-Once we receive this, we will send a **Character Reference** form to a church leader/pastor that knows you.
+Once we receive this, we will send **Character Reference** forms to a church leader/pastor that knows you, and a mature Christian friend.

-* Once we have received the reference, we will pray and discuss as a team about whether we feel this is where God wants you to be.
-We will then let you know if we are happy continuing with the process, or not.
+* Once we have received the references, the DTS leaders will pray and discuss about whether we feel this is where God wants you to be.
+We will then let you know if you are accepted or not.

-* If we feel peace about moving forward, we will send you a **Student Registration** form.
-Along with this form, please send a **registration fee of ¥5,000**.

-* Once we have received this completed form and registration fee, we will register you for the DTS!
+* Once you have been accepted, you will need to pay a deposit of **¥100,000** in order to secure your place on the school.
+You can find details on how to send this deposit, as well as the remainder Lecture fees, [here](https://www.ywamsendai.org/en/donate/).
+Once we have received this, we will register you for the DTS!

-* We will send you more information at this point, as well as how to send the DTS Lecture Phase fee.
+* If you haven't already, now is the time to join us on [Discord](../community/communication.md).
+This is where we will primarily communicate from this point on.

-* As you move forward with [fundraising](../community/fundraising.md), you may also find it helpful to start learning some [Japanese](../lifeinjapan/language.md)!
+* As you move forward with [fundraising](dtsfundraising.md), you may also find it helpful to start learning some [Japanese](../lifeinjapan/language.md)!

 You will be guided through this process and you are free to ask any questions anytime!
+You can also find answers to many questions on our [FAQ](faq.md).